The Black Dog

 Background and problem

 Approximately 17% of the population will at one point in their lives develop the symptoms of clinical depression.
-Currently, an estimated 125,000 Danes are suffering from moderate to severe depression, and an additional 75,000 is showing signs of mild depression.
+Currently, an estimated 125,000 Danes are experiencing from moderate to severe depression, and an additional 75,000 is showing signs of mild depression.
 Most of the population will, in the cause of their life, either have or be relative to someone with symptoms of depression.
 Nevertheless, many misunderstandings and prejudices towards people with depression and the diagnosis itself are widespread.

 Vision & mission